python/cpython/Doc/library/email.message.rst

 :mimetype:`multipart/\*` or :mimetype:`message/rfc822`.

-The conceptual model provided by an :class:`EmailMessage` object is that of an ordered dictionary of headers coupled with a *payload* that represents the :rfc:`5322` body of the message, which might be a list of sub-``EmailMessage`` objects.
+The conceptual model provided by an :class:`EmailMessage` object is that of an ordered mapping of headers coupled with a *payload* that represents the :rfc:`5322` body of the message, which might be a list of sub-``EmailMessage`` objects.
 In addition to the normal dictionary methods for accessing the header names and values, there are methods for accessing specialized information from